yisongbetter/learngit/readme.txt

-git is a version controll system. git is free software.
+git is a distribute version controll system. git is free software.